vanthaiunghoa/citus-iot-ecosystem/DEVELOPMENT.md

 });
 ```

-Better Use For Single Webpage Application
+Better Use For Single Page Application
 -----------------------------------------
 **Frontend Technologies:**
 + Javascript